Geology of Venus: Highlands

-Some of the terrain in these areas is particularly efficient at reflecting radar signals.
+Some of the terrain in these areas is particularly efficient at reflecting radar signals, appearing bright in synthetic aperture radar imagery.
 This is possibly analogous to snow lines on Earth and is likely related to temperatures and pressures there being lower than in the other provinces due to the higher elevation, which allows for distinct mineralogy to occur.
 It is thought that high-elevation rock formations may contain or be coated by minerals that have high dielectric constants.
 The high dielectric minerals would be stable at the ambient temperatures in the highlands, but not on the plains that comprise the rest of the planet's surface.
 Pyrite, an iron sulfide, matches these criteria and is widely suspected as a possible cause; it would be produced by chemical weathering of the volcanic highlands after long-term exposure to the sulfur-bearing Venusian atmosphere.
-The presence of pyrite on Venus has been contested, with atmospheric modeling showing that it might not be stable under Venusian atmospheric conditions.
+The presence of pyrite on Venus has been contested, with atmospheric modelling showing that it might not be stable under Venusian atmospheric conditions.
 Other hypotheses have been put forward to explain the higher radar reflectivity in the highlands, including the presence of a ferroelectric material whose dielectric constant changes with temperature (with Venus having a changing temperature gradient with elevation).
 It has been observed that the character of the radar-bright highlands is not consistent across the surface of Venus.
 For example, Maxwell Montes shows the sharp, snow line-like change in reflectivity that is consistent with a change in mineralogy, whereas Ovda Regio shows a more gradual brightening upwards trend.
 The brightening upwards trend on Ovda Regio is consistent with a ferroelectric signature, and has been suggested to indicate the presence of chlorapatite.